 How do students apply?

 Registration is now open for the 2021-2022 school year, for both our Summer Enrichment Online classes, and for our AP Online and Honors classes (tuition payments can be made online for our *school-year* classes starting on March 1, 2021-- the online store is *already updated* for all summer classes).
 Courses accept students based on rolling admission, so some will fill up as soon as May or June, while others may accept students up through the start of the school year.
-To apply for courses, apply directly through each individual teacher by following the directions in the course description; admittance requirements for each course varies.
+To apply for AP Online or Honors courses, apply directly through each individual teacher by following the directions in the course description; admittance requirements for each course varies.
 Once a student has been accepted into a course, the student should submit payment for the course through our secure online store, or via check (we also have a payment plan).
 NOTE: a couple of classes do *not* have a specific application-- if you meet the criteria set by the teacher, just pay tuition and you're in.